aaaronhsu/cowsino/README.md

 - `balance`: Displays the current balance of the user.
 - `play flip <amount> <heads/tails>`: Plays a coinflip game, betting the given amount of moonies on the given side of the coin.
 - `play dice <amount> <number of dice> <sum guess>`: Plays a dice game, betting the given amount of moonies on the sum of the dice.
 The closer the user's guess is to actual sum, the higher the payout.
 - `play wheel <amount spun>`: Plays a wheel game where it spins <amount spun> number of times and you gain the amount of money that it lands on (if the amount is negative, you lose money).
-In the terminal as the wheel spins, it will display the numbers that it passes by before getting to the final number.
+Returns to user whether they won or lost and reminds them to check updated balance.
 - `exit`: Exits the program.
 - `help`: Displays a list of commands that can be run.